gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 print(n2v.__version__): This line prints the version of the N2V library installed.
 Similar to TensorFlow, checking the library version can be important to ensure compatibility with your code.

 By running these print statements, you can confirm which versions of TensorFlow and N2V you have installed.
 This can be crucial because different versions of libraries may have different features or behaviors.
-If there are specific questions or areas you'd like more information about, feel free to ask!

 ```
 # We import all our dependencies.